Tampa police confident man captured is wanted serial killer

 "He was friendly and nice to the cops, but he didn't tell us why he was doing it," the police chief said, adding that there was no confession given.

-Dugan said a sense of relief hit him this morning knowing a suspect is in custody, but added "to have four unsolved homicides on your watch is a tough pill to swallow.
-I'll carry that with me for the rest of my life."
+Dugan said a sense of relief hit him Wednesday morning knowing a suspect is in custody, but added "to have four unsolved homicides on your watch is a tough pill to swallow."

+"I'll carry that with me for the rest of my life," he said.

 The first killing took place on Oct.
 9, when Benjamin Mitchell, 22, was shot while he was waiting for a bus.